North Carolina State Capitol: Images of the North Carolina State Capitol building

 In the rotunda is a statue of George Washington.
 The rotunda statue is a replica of the original statue by Antonio Canova, which was destroyed by a fire in 1831.
 A bust of the 29th Governor of North Carolina (18411845), John Motley Morehead, sits inside the capitol.
 A statue of George Washington is on the south side of the capitol.
 On the east side of the capitol sits a statue of the three Presidents of the United States from North Carolina: James Knox Polk of Mecklenburg County, Andrew Jackson of Union County sitting on horse, and Andrew Johnson of Wake County.
-The grounds of the capitol also include statues honoring women of the Confederacy, veterans of the Civil War and Viet Nam War.
+The grounds of the capitol also includes statues honoring veterans of the Civil War and Viet Nam War.
+The grounds had a statue honoring women of the Confederacy, until its removal in 2020.